Home Appraisal Checklist

 VA loan home inspection checklist

-There are also specific aspects of a home that are looked at when buyers are securing a VA loan, such as:
+These are some specific things looked at when buyers are securing a VA loan:

 - Air conditioning and heating that work